Accueil - Travailler avec nous - Pensées de voyage - Voyage famille - Envie d'écrire ? - A propos

 In short, it is everything that is related directly or indirectly to your camera and the associated lenses.
 I will try as best I can to update the posts as new releases come out.
 I started with the choice of bodies and wide angles, but I’m still missing a lot of articles that are being written like the choice of a telephoto lens?
 Choose a fixed focal length or a zoom?
 Why is a 50mm ideal for many situations, etc.?

 The second part of this important section on camera gear is called “camera accessories“.
 This is the area where I am the most comfortable talking about photography on the blog.
 Everything related to camera accessories.
 So, no, I don’t have a perfect command of all the accessories, we can all agree, but I really enjoy writing about everything to do with photo filters and so on.
 It is one of the accessories I use most in everyday life and even when traveling.
 I prefer to spend time behind my DSLR (digital single-lens reflex for intimates) using filters than in post-production, behind my computer….

 As a result, you will find a lot of articles on the different photo filters: ND filter, GND filter, polarizing filter.
 I explain each time what they are used for, how to choose them and how to use them.
 I also talk about photo tripods and other things….

 Now, I haven’t quite told my whole life story but you now know a little more about what you will find in the photography sections throughout the blog.

-Tips and advice to choose your camera and lenses
+Tips and advice on choosing your camera and lenses

 How to choose your camera accessories and use them !